input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2026-04-10.md

 ### CARDANO HIGH ASSURANCE

-This week, the **Cardano High Assurance** team released a complete formalization of Plutus Core, UPLC, and CEK machine in Lean 4, called [PlutusCoreBlaster](https://github.com/input-output-hk/PlutusCoreBlaster.).
+This week, the **Cardano High Assurance** team released a complete formalization of Plutus Core, UPLC, and CEK machine in Lean 4, called [PlutusCoreBlaster](https://github.com/input-output-hk/PlutusCoreBlaster).

 Combined with the automated formal reasoning backend, [Blaster](https://github.com/input-output-hk/Lean-blaster), developers can now formally verify that the compiled UPLC of their smart contracts meets the intended business requirements and security objectives.

 The team is working hard to deliver a complete set of ledger rules and formalization in Lean 4, making it even easier to formally verify smart contracts through predefined helper functions.

+### SMART CONTRACTS

+The **Plutus** team delivered a set of improvements to Plinth, focusing on compiler usability and language efficiency.

+On the compiler side, they introduced new type checker plugins that [preserve source locations](https://updates.cardano.intersectmbo.org/2026-04-08-plutus-core/) and [detect unsupported Haskell features](https://github.com/IntersectMBO/plutus/pull/7659), resulting in clearer and more actionable error messages.
+They also added a [driver plugin](https://github.com/IntersectMBO/plutus/pull/7687) that automatically applies the required compiler flags and enables the Strict extension.

+In terms of language improvements, the team enhanced [AsData](https://github.com/IntersectMBO/plutus/pull/7664) to generate a destructor function for data types, providing a more efficient approach for matching on sum types compared to pattern synonyms.

+Additionally, they implemented a new UPLC optimization, transforming applications with three or more arguments into `case-constr` form to improve execution efficiency.

+Updates to the Plinth user guide are in progress, with further details currently available in the associated pull request descriptions.

 ### SCALING